support@mavrtr.com

 3. Amazon reviews of close substitute products

-4. Social media comments on competitor ads
+4. Social comments on competitor ads

 5. 2–3 direct competitor review pages

-Stage 3 — Customer Intelligence
+Stage 3 — Customer intelligence

 • Demographic + psychographic snapshot